 Every year my parents returned to Haiti to help, and they organized volunteers from churches in the U.S. and Haiti to join them.
 When I was 15, I took my first trip to Haiti.
 The volunteers were from different backgrounds, but they all came together to support the village of Chantal.
 That trip shaped how I began to think about community.

-I earned a B.A. in communications from Temple University while I worked full time, juggling jobs at a hotel and in higher education.
+I earned a B.A. in Communications from Temple University and later a Master's degree in Urban Education Policy from Brown University while I worked full time, juggling jobs at a hotel and in higher education.
 After I graduated I stayed in Philadelphia and began a career supporting students who dream, like I did, of a college degree.
 I finally became a U.S. citizen.

 I returned to Providence after my grandmother, Delamise LaFortune, died at 99.
 In Haiti, she raised her children alone after the death of my grandfather, who was a farmer.
 She never learned to read, but she worked hard and was a talented seamstress.
 Every time I saw her she would recite a verse about honoring your elders.
 At her funeral, moved by her legacy of strength, I decided it was time to come home.

-I moved to Mount Hope with my children, Messiah, now at Classical, and Nyree-Simone, who attends the Hope Academy at Meeting Street School.
+I moved to Mount Hope with my children, Messiah, a graduate of Classical and now an undergraduate in college, and Nyree-Simone, who attends Vartan Gregorian Elementary School.
 I work at Brown University supporting students from historically underrepresented groups and those with financial need.
 I run marathons, and my kids take lessons at the RI Philharmonic Music School.
 We have a plot in the Mount Hope Community Garden.